Harro Harring: Itinerant revolutionary

 As the 1830, July Revolution broke out in France, Harring returned to Germany, first to Braunschweig, then to Bavaria and Saxony.
 Expelled as a demagogue, he went to Strasbourg, where he edited the newspaper Das constitutionelle Deutschland and took part in the Hambach Festival (1832), but had to leave again for France.

-Harring then lived in the Dijon–Châlons area, and met Mazzini.
+Harring then lived in the Dijon–Châlons area, and met Italian activist and politician Giuseppe Mazzini.
 He took part in the republican attack on Savoie.
 He was arrested more than once in Switzerland, and expelled, after which he traveled to London.
 In May 1837, he was wounded in a gun battle and was living on the island of Helgoland.
 At that time a British colony where the inhabitants had no vote, his revolutionary views were unwelcome.
 The island governor Henry King ordered Harring to leave and sent for a warship to remove him.
 In September 1838, he was on Jersey, in the winter 1838-39 back in Helgoland, then in Bordeaux and Bruges; in 1841 he was in the Netherlands, and later lived in England and France.
 After a period in Brazil, in August 1843 he traveled to the United States, where he lived as a painter and writer.

-The revolutions of 1848 lured Harring back to Germany.
+The revolutions of 1848 lured Harring back to Germany and to the Danish Duchy of Schleswig.
 He was in Hamburg, then in Rendsburg, where he edited the newspaper Das Volk.
+On July 23, 1848, in the middle of the German-Danish civil war over the Duchy of Schleswig, Harring gave a speech in Bredstedt in North Frisia, where he called for a North Frisian Republic.
+At the end of the speech he drew a sword and quoted the North Frisian saying "better dead than a slave".
+Harring had positioned himself as an early representative of Scandinavism, was close to the Danish National Liberals and was a convinced Republican.
+As early as 1846 he had formulated: A united, free fatherland, from the North Cape to the beach of the Eider.
+So he quickly came into conflict with the German-oriented Schleswig-Holstein movement, which demanded annexation to Germany.
 In 1849, he was banished, and went to Christiania.
 His revolutionary writings on Norway incited the country to insurrection against its monarchical constitution.
 He had to leave in May 1850.